cbowdon/TDOP/README.md

 ## Limitations/TODO
 - Handling scope.
 Crockford's builds a tree of scopes as it goes, so probably will have to add something to InputState.
 This will make it uglier.
+- Curried functions in the example AST, Expr.
+I think this should be possible using the App constructor.

 [0]: http://javascript.crockford.com/tdop/tdop.html
 [1]: http://eli.thegreenplace.net/2010/01/02/top-down-operator-precedence-parsing/